“HUNS KILL WOMEN AND CHILDREN!”

 Marines were originally soldiers raised for sea-service (originally in the seventeenth century) and trained for maritime warfare.
 As such they were looked down on by sailors, who saw themselves as skilled members of a senior service; in fact, soldiers at that time were not highly regarded by anyone.
 The phrase originated in naval circles with the implication that marines were ignorant enough to believe anything.

-This phrase was originally tell that, or it, to the marines, but the sailors will not believe him, and variants.
+This phrase was originally he may tell that to the marines, but the sailors will not believe him, and variants.
 It is first recorded in The Post-Captain; or, The wooden walls well manned; comprehending a view of naval society and manners (London, 1808), a comic novel of British naval life by John Davies (1774-1854), who had been pressed into the British Navy in 1793 and served until 1797.
 The author made a frequent use of the phrase; for example:

 The captain and his lieutenant now walked up and down the quarter-deck.